Skip to main content

 5. Jastreboff AM, et al. Tirzepatide Once Weekly for the Treatment of Obesity.
 N Engl J Med.
 2022;387(3):205-216.

 Medical Disclaimer: This resource provides clinical context for educational purposes.
 In the world of Precision Medicine, there is no "one size fits all", the right metabolic medication choice must be matched to your unique lab work, physiology, and goals.
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Frequently Asked Questions